Israel carries out biggest Ramallah raid in years | Law-Order

 WAFA also reported that Israeli forces had stormed the West Bank city of Nablus, and blew up the home of a man previously accused by Israel of carrying out an attack in which a British-Israeli mother and her two daughters were killed in April in the West Bank.
 The man, Moaz al-Masri, was killed by Israeli forces in Nablus last May.

 Israeli forces detained at least 55 Palestinians in raids across the West Bank overnight, according to The Palestinian Prisoners Club.
-(Writing by Tom Perry, Editing by Timothy Heritage and Angus MacSwan)
+(Additional reporting by James Mackenzie in Jerusalem; Writing by Tom Perry, Editing by Timothy Heritage and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)